Hopeful….that is how I feel. Appreciative and Hopeful.

 I am appreciative of the expansion of Telemedicine, and believe strongly that it can serve many, for medical issues such as diabetes, hypertension, a post-op wound check, or even mental health, particularly in rural areas with limited access.
 It has truly been a lifeline during the COVID-19 emergency, and should continue to be integrated into patient care between physical visits, but I am hopeful that the digital experience is not the “new normal”.

-The last two months, to me, have only highlighted the importance of human touch, and how much we take it for granted.
+The last four months, to me, have only highlighted the importance of human touch, and how much we take it for granted.

-The examination is important for almost all musculoskeletal pathology, and is key to the practice of Orthopedics.
+The examination is important for almost all musculoskeletal conditions, and is key to the practice of Orthopedics.
 Yes, one can obtain a history through telehealth, but much of what we need cannot be obtained from a telehealth visit, such as x-rays and or a CT or MRI.
 And ultimately, we must lay hands on the patient.
 Often the physical examination is diagnostic and there is no need for advanced imaging.
 And even if advanced imaging is obtained, it must be correlated with the physical examination, lest we start misdiagnosing patients with, and operating on patients for, incidental MRI findings...
 Additionally, and as importantly, in many patients who are injured or sick, touch is also reassuring, expresses caring, eases distress and makes people feel less alone.
-That is the intangible…and I am Hopeful.
-This cannot be the “new normal.”
+That is the intangible…and I was Hopeful that we were on the other side of the curve, because this cannot be the “new normal.”
+And so it is alarming that the hospitalizations are again increasing.
+And I only have one question for anyone who feels negatively about wearing a mask, whatever the reason...do you want to go through the last three months all over again?
+If the answer is “no”, then suck it up, wear the mask, distance as necessary, and hasten the recovery.

-And so ultimately, I am Hopeful.
-Hopeful that I can once again provide that personal level of care that we are all missing right now.
-For now, I will do what I can with a mask and gloves, but I am Hopeful that this is not our “new normal.”
+Ultimately, though, I remain Hopeful that I can once again provide that personal level of care that we are all missing right now.
+For now, I will do what I can with a mask and gloves, Hopeful that this is not our “new normal.”